-Portugal is not expensive at all.
-In fact, the average cost of living in Portugal is considered to be around €1,500 per month, depending on what part of Portugal you’re living in.
-Overall, Portugal is considered one of the cheapest countries to live in western Europe and is on average, 50% cheaper than living in the United States.
+Portugal is relatively inexpensive.
+In fact, the average cost of living in Portugal is around €1,608 (€1,500) per month, depending on what part of Portugal you’re living in.
+Overall, Portugal is considered one of the cheapest countries in Western Europe and is, on average, 50 percent cheaper than living in the United States.

-How much is rent in Portugal?
+How much is the rent in Portugal?

-A decent one-bedroom apartment in Portugal costs around €670 close to the city centre, and around €500 away from the city centre.
-A three-bedroom place in Lisbon can cost around €1,500 and upwards.
+A decent one-bedroom apartment in Portugal costs around €776 close to the city center and around €590 away from the city center.

-How much is the average cost of living in Lisbon, Portugal?
+What is the average cost of living in Lisbon, Portugal?

 What is the cost of living in Portugal vs USA?

-How to move to Portugal?
+How can I move to Portugal?